Communities begin ‘massive clean-up’ after flooding from Storm Bert

 In a statement on Monday, Natural Resources Wales (NRW) said it had issued flood warnings before the downpour but there was “no silver bullet” to managing the flood risk, after criticism of the warnings from a local council leader.

-Environment Secretary Steve Reed said the Government was allocating more money this winter to upgrade flood defences faster.
+The Environment Secretary said the Government was allocating more money this winter to upgrade flood defences faster.

 He said: “This Government inherited from the previous government flood defences that are in the worst condition on record.